 Tasty Variations to Try:

-- Mocha style: Mix in a shot of espresso if you want a coffee-chocolate combination that feels energizing.
+- Mocha twist: Stir in a shot of espresso for a coffee‑chocolate mix that works well in the afternoon.

 Serving Suggestions: